sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

  This how the system maps the values of the key constraint on to recipe groups.
 Value for each key is the index of the recipe group to use.

  ## recipe_groups
- A list of recipe groups,  They look like the following and will be described in more details
+ A list of recipe groups.
+They look like the following:
  ```
  {
     "id": "id"